Pylons/hypatia/docs/usage.rst

 are a "range" search: you can read ``('peach', 'peach')`` as "from peach to peach".
 You could say ``('peach', 'pistachio')`` to find all documents that are in the "range" from peach to pistachio.

-This particular query will return a two-tuple, with the first element in the sequence being the length of the result set, and the second element being the result set itself, which is only guaranteed to be an interable (not any particular type, and *not* always sliceable; it may be a generator).
-Our above example would print.

-  (1, [1])

-The second element is the result set.
-It has one item.
-This item is the document id for the content we indexed in the above step with ``peach`` as a ``flavors`` value.
-Your application is responsible for resolving this unique identifier back to its constituent content.

 You can also pass compound search parameters for multiple indexes.
 The results are intersected to provide a result: